FreakillGod/colorShadeGenerator/README.md

 finding the best shed for a website without making the color out of context is preety hard the React color Generator will print all the shades of the provided color

+Copies the selected color code on the clipboard

 #### Values JS